ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 As with SPF and DKIM, DMARC authentication checks result in verdicts of "pass" or "fail".
-A DMARC pass verdict requires not only that SPF or DKIM pass for the message in question, but also that the domain validated by the SPF or DKIM check is aligned with the domain in the visible From: header.
+A DMARC pass verdict requires not only that SPF or DKIM pass for the message in question, but also that the domain validated by the SPF or DKIM check is aligned with the RFC5322.From domain.
 In the DMARC protocol, two domains are said to be "in alignment" if they have the same Organizational Domain (a.k.a., relaxed alignment) or they are identical (a.k.a., strict alignment).

-A DMARC pass result indicates only that the domain in the visible From: header has been authenticated in that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
+A DMARC pass result indicates only that the RFC5322.From domain has been authenticated in that message; there is no explicit or implied value assertion attributed to a message that receives such a verdict.
 A mail-receiving organization that performs a DMARC validation check on inbound mail can choose to use the result